Ficool

 It soon became midnight, and Father closed up the shop.
 The remaining stock they had would be all they had, as now that they had money, they could continue their adventure, searching for clues on where to find a rare seedling, not just any normal tree, even though they could, they requested a long-living tree, so that was what they must find.

-"Hey Father, I am going to head to bed now!"
-Anemone said as she cleaned up, hugging him as they arrived at the tavern.
+"Hey Father, I am going to head to bed now!" she announced as she cleaned up, hugging him as they arrived at the inn.

 "Goodnight, young one!"
 He wrapped his gentle arms around her neck.